B-Interactive/cloudflare-stream-wordpress/README.md

 ------------
 * Shortcode method always uses signed URL's / tokens.
 * Removed analytics.
-* Added additional shortcode options, controls, autoplay, loop, preload and muted.
+* Added additional shortcode options: controls, autoplay, loop, preload and muted.
 * Uses API Token based API access, for MUCH more secure Cloudflare account access.
 * Uses zones API for more secure Cloudflare account access.
-* Any existing API Key, API account email and API account ID stored in the database are deleted when the settins page is accessed.
+* Any existing API Key, API account email and API account ID stored in the database are deleted when the settings page is accessed.
 * If updating from version older than 1.0.6, you'll need to enter your API Token and API Zone ID in the configuration page.
-* Add setting for signed URL/token duration (default is currently 1 hour).
+* Add admin setting for signed URL/token duration (default is otherwise 1 hour).

 To-Do
 ------------
-* Remove broken Gutenberg block.
 * Add admin toggle for whether or not to use signed URLs/tokens.
 * Rebuild Gutenberg block with dynamic support for signed URL's.